 All standing committee voting members shall be U.S.S.
 Senators.

 F.A.C. and O.A.C shall be comprised of a minimum of five voting senators with a quorum of simple majority.

+I.T.C. shall be comprised of a minimum of four voting senators with a quorum of simple majority.

 Diversity and Inclusivity Council, Sustainability Council, and Visibility and Outreach Council shall be comprised of a minimum of two voting senators with a quorum of simple majority.